Jōtō-ku, Osaka

 Jōtō-ku (城東区, Jōtō-ku) is one of the 24 wards of Osaka, Japan.
-"Jōtō" means "east of the castle", referring to Osaka Castle.
+"Jōtō" literally means "east of the castle", referring to Osaka Castle.
 It was separated from Higashinari and Asahi in 1943, and eastern Jōtō became Tsurumi in 1974.

-Jōtō-ku has the highest population density of any ward in a city-designated municipality in Japan, and is the only ward with a density that exceeds 20,000 people per square kilometre.
-When the special wards of Tokyo are also included, it is the sixth densest ward in the country after Toshima, Nakano, Arakawa, Bunkyō and Taitō.
-In recent years, there has been increased construction of high-rise condominiums in the western and northern parts of the ward, and the population of Jōtō-ku continues to grow.
+As of 2025, the population density is the second largest of a city-designated municipality in Japan, after Nishi Ward.
+Additionally, when the special wards of Tokyo are also included, it is the eighth densest ward overall after Toshima, Nakano, Sumida, Arakawa, Bunkyō and Taitō.
+In recent years, the construction of high-rise condominiums in the western and northern areas of Jōtō-ku has contributed to a steady population increase.